The nerves that run through your wrist into your fingers get trapped by

 * Wallach, Dan S. (1995) "Typing Injury FAQ: Answers To Frequently Asked Questions about Typing Injuries General info on injuries.

-First, and foremost of importance: if you experience pain at all, then you absolutely need to go see a doctor.
-As soon as you possibly can.
-The difference of a day or two can mean the difference between a short recovery and a long, drawn-out ordeal.
+of a day or two can mean the difference between a short recovery and a long, drawn-out ordeal.
 GO SEE A DOCTOR.
 Now, your garden-variety doctor may not necessarily be familiar with this sort of injury.
-Generally, any hospital with an occupational therapy clinic will offer specialists in these kinds of problems.
+Generally, any hospital with an occupational therapy clinic will offer specialists in these kinds of

 DON'T WAIT, THOUGH.
 GO SEE A DOCTOR.